 The first plugin – and one of the most popular – is Google Analytics for WordPress by MonsterInsights.
-While this plugin has a potentially lengthy setup process, there’s no need to edit your website’s code.
+While this plugin has a potentially lengthy setup process, there’s no need to edit your WordPress Google Analytics code.
 As such, it’s a great option for beginners:

 Another popular plugin choice is Google Analytics Dashboard for WP (GADWP).
-This plugin makes it simple to install Google Analytics on each page of your website (with the plugin’s tracking component), and will also help you to read the collected data:
+The Google Analytics Dashboard plugin makes it simple to install Google Analytics on each page of your website (with the plugin’s tracking info component), and will also help you to read the collected data:

-While there may be the easier options, they aren’t always the best.
-Let’s look at another way to add Google Analytics to your website.
+While there may be easier options, they aren’t always the best.
+Let’s look at another way to add Google Analytics to your WordPress website.